PrestonDragon989/Ransomware_Factory/README.md

 ## What is Currently Supported?
 It now currently Supports an executable for Ubuntu, and the base Python code.
 There is instructions on how to install it here in the README, and all it takes is python.
+> [!NOTE]
+> While there may only be an executable for Ubuntu, its very easy to set up!
+Even Jonas could do it!
+(Inside Joke)
 ## How to Install it with Python?
 The factory is bulit soley in Python, and doesn't really use any modules outside of the already included ones.
 The GUI itself is built with tkinter!
 The only outside modules used can even be avoided!
-The two others include: pyinstaller, cryptography.
+The two others include: `pyinstaller`, `cryptography`.
 Pyinstaller is used for the conversion to .exe, and cryptography is used for all scripts that use AES encryption.
 As long as you have python installed, you will be able to make quite a bit of ransomwares without those two.
 To get them, all you have to do is go to your command line/terminal, and navigate to the projects directory.
 Once your there, you can run the following command:
 ```console
 pip3 install -r requirements.txt
 ```